 - Core Funding Ratio (CFR)

-- At present banks are required to source at least 75 percent of their funding from retail deposits, long-term wholesale funding or capital.
+- A requirement that banks source a set percentage of their funding from retail deposits, long-term wholesale funding or capital.
 The Reserve Bank can ease the requirement in the event of market dislocation.

 - Loan-to-value ratio (LVR) restrictions